Mercenary (band)

-Mercenary is a Danish melodic death metal band that was formed in 1991.
-The band incorporates a lot of power and progressive elements in their songwriting.
+Mercenary is a Danish melodic death metal band formed in 1991.
+The band incorporates power and progressive elements in their songwriting.

 History

 Formation and first releases (1991–2003)

-Mercenary formed in Aalborg, Denmark in 1991 as the brainchild of Henrik "Kral" Andersen.
+Henrik "Kral" Andersen formed Mercenary in Aalborg, Denmark, in 1991.
 The band name was taken from a lyric in the Slayer song, "Ghosts of War".
-After the release of two demos, Domicile (1993) and Gummizild (1994), they were able to sign with Black Day Records, and released a four-song EP, Supremacy (1996).
-In 1997, they were signed to the Danish label Serious Entertainment, and in 1998 they released their full-length debut, First Breath.
+After releasing two demos, Domicile (1993) and Gummizild (1994), they signed with Black Day Records, and released a four-song EP, Supremacy (1996).
+In 1997, they signed to Danish label Serious Entertainment, and in 1998 they released their full-length debut, First Breath.

-In 2002, the band decided to expand their sound with the addition of pianist Morten Sandager, who greatly contributed with his keyboard as well as his brother Mikkel, who helped expand their songs with vocals into their songs.
-This new line-up added new dimensions to their sound, blending more melody into their more aggressive heaviness.
+In 2002, the band expanded their sound with pianist Morten Sandager and his brother Mikkel, who contributed vocals.
+This new line-up added a new dimension to their sound, blending melody and aggression.

-That year, Mercenary played at the ProgPower music festival in the United States and released their second album Everblack.
-It was after this that the band fired drummer Rasmus Jacobsen, thinking he invested too little time into Mercenary and too much into other projects.
-During this time, guitarist Signar Petersen also left the band, for personal reasons.
-Two old friends of Kral's (drummer Mike Park Nielson, whom he had met in 1993 at a concert in Copenhagen, and Martin Buus Pedersen, whom Kral knew since he was seventeen years old and working in a music store, when Martin was testing a guitar) would soon fill in the two spots, and with this new lineup, Mercenary were signed to Century Media Records.
+That year, Mercenary played at the ProgPower music festival in the United States and released their second album, Everblack.
+The band fired drummer Rasmus Jacobsen because he was not devoted to the group.
+Guitarist Signar Petersen left the band for personal reasons.
+Drummer Mike Park Nielson and guitarist Martin Buus Pedersen filled the vacant spots.
+This lineup signed to Century Media Records.